 - Approximately 7 out of 10 teenagers do not have rules on how much time they can spend on social media per day.
 Do you monitor your child's social media usage?
 Check out this article to learn strategies to manage your child's screen time. - How much time have you spent on social media today?
-Limiting your time is important for improving sleep, attention, and overall well-being! #wellness - Checkout this Article "6 Things to Monitor on your Teen's Instagram" and have a discussion with your child today.
+Limiting your time is important for improving sleep, attention, and overall well-being! #wellness - Check out this article "6 Things to Monitor on your Teen's Instagram" and have a discussion with your child today.
 Limiting screen time is important for improving sleep, attention, and overall well-being!

-- Did you know that on average, kids age 8-18 years old spend over 50 hours a week on social media?
+- Did you know that on average, kids ages 8-18 years old spend over 50 hours a week on social media?
 Excessive social media usage can negatively affect your child's wellbeing and attention-span.
 Talk to your child about limiting the amount of time they spend on social media. - Have you talked to your child lately about how much time they're spending on social media?
 Limiting their time can help improve their attention span, learning, sleep health, and overall well-being.
-See the attached resources on more information about the risks of too much social media usage. - Do you monitor your child's social media profiles?
+Read Teens and Social Media Use: What's the Impact to learn the risks of too much social media usage. - Do you monitor your child's social media profiles?
 About three-quarters of teens have a social media profile.
-See the attached resources on good talking points with your children about social media. (listed under resources) - On iPhones, you can now see how much time your teen is spending on their phone.
-Check out this article to learn how to check-in on your child's screen time - A study published in JAMA Pediatrics found that parental monitoring of a child's media use can have protective benefits on his academic, social, and physical outcome.
-Taking the time to strategize on how to set limits is very worth your time (and the resistance you will get) as a parent.
+This article shares tips on talking with your children about social media. - On iPhones, you can see how much time teens are spending on their phones.
+Check out this article to learn how to check your child's screen time. - A study published in JAMA Pediatrics found that parental monitoring of a child's media use can have protective benefits on their academic, social, and physical outcome.
+Taking the time to strategize on how to set limits is worth your time (and the resistance you will get) as a parent.
 Check out this article to learn strategies to manage your child's screen time. - Do you manage your child's phone usage?
-Check out this site to see software recommendations for monitoring who our child is communicating with and your sites visited they are visiting and more.
+Check out this site to see software recommendations for monitoring who your child is communicating with and sites they are visiting.